 Alberta Agriculture: http://www1.agric.gov.ab.ca/$department/deptdocs.nsf/all/agdex8593

-The M.D. of Smoky River Policy on clubroot can be viewed upon request to the Agricultural Fieldman at 780-837-2221 ext 115 or e-mail: email@example.com
+The M.D. of Smoky River Policy on clubroot can be viewed on this website under the Council/Policies tab https://www.mdsmokyriver.com/council/policies/ or by contacting the Agricultural Fieldman at 780-837-2221 ext.
+115 or e-mail: email@example.com

 Wild boar, when at large

 In the spring of 2008, wild boar when at large was added as a pest to the APA by the Minister of the Department of Agriculture and Rural Development.
 A wild boar bounty program was introduced and operated for a number of years, but this program ended in 2020.
 The issue with hunting wild boar is often only one or two are taken, which makes the rest of the sounder wary and often they became nocturnal to evade hunting.
 Alberta Agriculture now has a call line for reporting Wild Boar when at large, if any are seen they may be hunted or Alberta Agriculture may come in with traps designed to capture the entire sounder.
 If you see a wild boar at large call 310-FARM to report it.
 Wild boar at large are considered pests and may be hunted on your own land, or with permission of the landowner on land you do not own.
 Should you need further information don’t hesitate to contact the Agricultural Fieldman 780-837-2221 ext.
 115 or e-mail: firstname.lastname@example.org